crickbabs/BABS-ATACSeqPE/docs/software.md

 ### R libraries

 The following R libraries may need to be installed if unavailable.
-You can test this be loading the `R` module (if required), typing `R` at the command prompt and attempting to load the packages below e.g. `> library(DESeq2)` and so on.
+You can test this be loading the `R` module (if required), typing `R` at the command prompt and attempting to load the packages below e.g. `> library(optparse)` and so on.
 The pipeline assumes the correct R library path is set in order find the installed packages.
 If not, you can set this in the `.Rprofile` file in the user home directory or add a line which extends the `R` [libPaths](https://stat.ethz.ch/R-manual/R-devel/library/base/html/libPaths.html) in the executable R scripts in the `bin/` directory.

 |                                                                         |                                                                         |                                                                                 |
 |-------------------------------------------------------------------------|-------------------------------------------------------------------------|---------------------------------------------------------------------------------|